marinasvs/marinasvs.github.io/_pages/research.md

 <details>
 <summary>Abstract </summary>
-> Many regulators have introduced privacy protection legislation to accommodate consumers' demand for privacy.
-To investigate how such regulation shapes loan market outcomes, we build a parsimonious screening model with banks and fintechs.
-Fintechs have a superior technology to screen with data, but consumers dislike sharing their data with fintechs.
-Exploiting the introduction of the California Consumer Privacy Act we provide empirical support for the predictions of the model in the US mortgage market.
-Privacy protection regulation leads to an increase in loan applications with fintechs and lower interest rates on loans originated by fintechs.
-Fintechs also make greater use of non-traditional data to improve screening and deny more applications.
-Results are robust to the inclusion of granular time-varying fixed effects and hold within census tracts at the border of California with its neighboring states.
+This paper studies how the California Consumer Privacy Act (CCPA), which grants users control over data and mitigates concerns over sharing them, affects banks and fintechs in the mortgage market.
+Using a difference-in-differences strategy comparing counties along the California border, we establish that the CCPA significantly increases loan applications to fintechs relative to banks, raising fintechs' market share by 19%.
+Consistent with improved screening due to applicants' greater willingness to share data with fintechs, fintechs engage in more individualized pricing, deny more applications, and increase their use of non-traditional data.
+In turn, fintechs can offer significantly lower loan rates.
 </details>

-_Presentations: FIRS 2023, Swiss Winter Conference in Financial Intermediation 2023, UBC Bureau of Asset Management Winter Finance Conference 2023_
+_Presentations: MoFIR 2023, BSE Summer Forum 2023, FIRS 2023, Swiss Winter Conference in Financial Intermediation 2023, UBC Bureau of Asset Management Winter Finance Conference 2023_